|San José State University|

 The direct effects of increased carbon dioxide (CO2) on plant growth refers to the change in plant grow with the levels of temperature, precipitation, evaporation and growing season at their present values.
 The indirect effects include the results of any changes in the other variables which affect plant growth that come as a result of the effect of increased CO2 on global climate.

-Life is base upon chemical reactions; many, many chemical reactions; but the chains of chemical reactions known as photosynthesis are the basis in one way or another of all life.
+Life is based upon chemical reactions; many, many chemical reactions; but the chains of chemical reactions known as photosynthesis are the basis in one way or another of all life.
 Photosynthesis involves the input of carbon dioxide and water with radiant energy and the presence of a catalyst called chlorophyll.
 The outputs are carbohydrates and oxygen.
 The formal statement of the process is:

 where ν represents photons of radiation.